SemantifyingBPMN/SemantifyingBPMN/README.md

     java -version

-Then, to execute the generator of metro usage messages use the following command:
+Then, to execute the semantify BPMN use the following command:

     java -jar SemantifyingBPMN-0.0.2.jar